raine/taim/README.md

 ## usage

-#### `taim(label?, Function) → Function`
+#### `taim(label?, Function | AsyncFunction) → Function | AsyncFunction`

 Returns a decorated version of a function that when invoked, measures and prints the execution time of the function.

-If the function returns a Promise, it will instead measure the time until the promise is resolved.
+If the function returns a Promise or is an AsyncFunction, it will instead measure the time until the returned promise is resolved.

 You can optionally pass a label that will shown in the output.